Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

-Clearly the signs of the symbols in $\mathbf{x}$ are irrelevant to determine the intensity fluctuations that cause NLI.
+Clearly, the signs of the symbols in $\mathbf{x}$ are irrelevant to determine the intensity fluctuations that cause NLI.
 This means that the portion of the gain of sequence selection that can be ascribed to the reduction of intensity fluctuations should be equally achieved by shaping only the amplitudes with a sign-independent metric.
 This is confirmed by the dashed-line curves in Fig.~\ref{fig:results_seqsel}(a), which show that sequence selection with unshaped unknown signs provides a relevant gain only with MB (recovering the performance gap with respect to SpSh), an almost negligible gain with CCDM and HiDM, and no gain with SpSh.
+Indeed, for small acceptance rate, the improvement provided by sign-independent selection is no longer sufficient to compensate for the information loss term in (\ref{eq:air}) \cite{secondini2022new}, so that all the dashed lines start to decrease.
 In practice, Fig.~\ref{fig:results_seqsel}(a) shows that an effective sequence selection strategy requires the use of a sign-dependent selection metric, while no relevant improvements can be expected with sign-independent metrics (e.g., the EDI, LSAS, NPN, and Kurtosis), unless the unbiased source (before selection) is not properly optimized to remove intensity fluctuations. \footnote{For example, the EDI and LSAS do provide some nonlinear shaping gain when used for a sort of sequence selection in \cite{askari2023probabilisticJLT}.
-However the unbiased source employed in \cite{askari2023probabilisticJLT} ( PAS 256QAM and CCDM with rate $R_{\mathrm{DM}}=\unit[2.4]{bit/amplitude}$and block length $904$). is not optimized for nonlinear performance, and a similar gain could be obtained by using SpSh without sequence selection. \emph{}} This is probably not a sufficient reason to use sequence selection with a sign-independent metric, given that the same performance can be achieved (with significantly lower complexity) by optimizing the PAS blocklength and/or including CPR.
+However the unbiased source employed in \cite{askari2023probabilisticJLT} (PAS 256QAM and CCDM with rate $R_{\mathrm{DM}}=\unit[2.4]{bit/amplitude}$ and block length $904$) is not optimized for nonlinear performance, and a similar gain could be obtained by using SpSh without sequence selection. \emph{}} This is probably not a sufficient reason to use sequence selection with a sign-independent metric, given that the same performance can be achieved (with significantly lower complexity) by optimizing the PAS blocklength and/or including CPR.
 On the other hand, Fig.~\ref{fig:results_seqsel}(b) shows that sequence selection with unshaped but known signs (dotted-line curves) achieves almost the same performance as sequence selection with shaped signs.
 This means that shaping the signs is not really necessary.
 They can remain uniform i.i.d. and it is sufficient to account for them when selecting the amplitudes by using a sign-dependent metric.
 In other words, for a given sequence of signs, there are good and bad amplitude sequences that can be properly selected.